hynek/svcs/docs/glossary.md

     But they don't do anything business-relevant neither with the data they send out, nor with the data they get back.
     :::

 Resource
     Used interchangeably with {term}`service`, but also a heavily overloaded term.

 Service Layer
+    The service layer is where your business logic (also known as domain model) and your {term}`service`s meet.

-    A service layer is sadly not the layer where {term}`service`s live – it's the layer where services *are used*.
+    A service layer is sadly not the layer where  live – it's the layer where services *are used*.

     Ideally you call its functions from your views and pass it all the services it needs to do its job.
     That keeps the service layer clean from any framework-specific code and makes it easy to test.